From an 8x10 Four Room Wall, to the Four Corners of the Earth!

 In the life of my mind, I see this: On the cross, God saw the sinless, spotless, undefiled Lamb of God as if He were me; and after the cross, it’s as if God sees me as if I were Him.
 Religion puts you around the cross; righteousness puts you on the cross.
 Religion will let you sing about the cross, but it will not put you on the cross.
 “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Corinthians 5:21, NKJV).

 The cross of Calvary was the place of the great exchange.
-Do you think a loving God would have put His only Son through hell on the cross just so He could write something in the books Matthew, Mark, Luke, and John, so that we can have a feel-good, emotional experience?
+Do you think a loving God would have put His only Son through hell on the cross just so He could write something in the books of Matthew, Mark, Luke, and John, so that we can have a feel-good, emotional experience?
 Never!
-Or do you think a loving God would have put His Son on the cross if there were other ways to get to heaven?
+Or, do you think a loving God would have put His Son on the cross if there were other ways to get to heaven?
 Absolutely not!

 Jesus Christ went to the cross because it was imperative for everybody’s redemption.
 Jesus Christ paid the ultimate bill because we could not pay the debt.
 When Jesus Christ was on the cross, suffering for our sins, God poured out His wrath on His Son as our substitute.
 Anyone who rejects the substitute will have the wrath of God upon them. “...you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed” (Romans 2:5, NIV).